rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

 The controller should have no knowledge about the Minetest API - notice how there are no Minetest calls or any view functions that resemble them.
 You should *NOT* have a function like `view.hud_add(player, def)`.
-Instead, the view defines some actions the controller can tell the view to do, like `view.add_hud(info)` where info is a value or table which doesn't relate to the Minetest API at all.
+Instead, the view defines some actions that the controller can tell the view to do, like `view.add_hud(info)` where info is a value or table which doesn't relate to the Minetest API at all.